Jay C. Buckey

-Jay Clark Buckey, Jr. (born June 6, 1956, in New York City) is an American physician and astronaut who flew aboard one Space Shuttle mission (STS-90) as a Payload Specialist.
+Jay Clark Buckey Jr. (born June 6, 1956) is an American physician and astronaut who flew aboard one Space Shuttle mission (STS-90) as a Payload Specialist.
 Buckey briefly ran for the Democratic nomination to challenge New Hampshire Senator John E. Sununu, a first term Republican, when he was up for re-election in 2008.
 Buckey withdrew from the race when former Governor Jeanne Shaheen entered the race.

 Education

 Buckey holds a Bachelor of Science degree in electrical engineering from Cornell University (1977) and an M.D. from Cornell in 1981, interning at New York Hospital-Cornell Medical Center and completing his residence at Dartmouth-Hitchcock Medical Center.
 Currently, Buckey is a Professor of Medicine at the Geisel School of Medicine.
 He was also a flight surgeon with the U.S. Air Force Reserve for 8 years.